fazelpejmanfar/Nextjs-dapp/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+**REMEMBER TO CHANGE YOUR COLLECTION INFO IN `lib/constants.js`**

-REMEMBER TO CHANGE YOUR COLLECTION INFO IN `lib/constants.js`.
+you need a wallet connect project id and infura api key.

 You can start editing the page by modifying `components/Mint.js`.
 The page auto-updates as you edit the file.